pranaydutta89/angular-signalr-service/README.md

 # Angularjs Signalr service
-AngularJS service wrapper for SingalR Hubs .Just do some config and ready to go.
+AngularJS wrapper for SingalR Hubs .Just do some config and ready to go.

 # Features